• Skip to primary navigation

 Sugared cranberries are the easiest and most perfect garnish for your Thanksgiving dessert or Christmas treat.
 Sprinkle them in a tall clear hurricane vase for your holiday tablescape, or use them to decorate your dessert buffet.
-They are safe to eat and easy enough your kids can help make them!
-Don't miss our 20 fresh cranberries recipes for Thanksgiving.

 I experimented with making these sugared cranberries and my girls couldn't stop watching as I tossed them in sugar.
-The effect is so cool, the sugared cranberries look frosted with snow and so very pretty.

 I shared a sneak peek at them in my Instagram Stories and polled whether or not to share the tutorial.
 The answer was a resounding "Yes, Please!" so here we go!